 - Startup tax exemption for the first three years on their taxable income

 - The directors of EPCs can take a loan from the company

 - An EPC has a distinct legal entity

 - Can undergo transfer of shares and hence perpetuity of business as an entity

-These types of benefits cannot be availed by other type of companies, especially a private limited company.
-All the aspects when counted together help in bagging substantial savings for the EPCs.
-In the midst of enjoying all these privileges, there is one factor that cannot be overlooked, and that is safeguarding the interest of the shareholders.
+The benefits an EPC enjoys are not available for other kinds of companies, especially private limited company.
+All the aspects, taken together, raise EPCs importance as the most viable business structure for company incorporation in Singapore.
+While enjoying all these privileges, there is one factor that cannot be overlooked, and that is safeguarding the interest of the shareholders.

 For the above-mentioned parameter of shareholder’s security, the Singapore Companies Act has pitched in special provisions.
-If a shareholder holds more than 5% of an EPC’s share, then that shareholder as well as the Registrar of companies can ask the EPC to undergo an audit, and submit audited accounts.
-Therefore, it can be rightly said that an EPC brings the best of both worlds, cost-effective benefits coupled with diligence to take care of the shareholders, at the behest of the Registrar.
+If a shareholder holds more than 5% of an EPC’s share, then that shareholder, in addition to the Registrar of Companies, can ask the EPC to undergo an audit and submit audited accounts.
+Therefore, it can be rightly said that an EPC brings the best of both worlds, cost-effective benefits coupled with diligence to take care of the shareholders at the behest of the Registrar.